hashicorp/terraform-provider-aws/website/docs/r/synthetics_canary.html.markdown

 * `source_location_arn` - The ARN of the Lambda layer where Synthetics stores the canary script code.
 * `engine_arn` - The ARN of the Lambda function that is used as your canary's engine.
 * `runtime_version` - Specifies the runtime version to use for the canary.
+* `timeline` - A structure that contains information about when the canary was created, modified, and most recently run. see [Timeline](#timeline).

 ### VPC Config

 * `vpc_id` - The ID of the VPC where this canary is to run.

+### Timeline

+* `created` - The date and time the canary was created.
+* `last_modified` - The date and time the canary was most recently modified.
+* `last_started` - The date and time that the canary's most recent run started.
+* `last_stopped` - The date and time that the canary's most recent run ended.

 ## Import